isomerpages/moe-queenstownsec/_direct-school-admission/Choir.md

 be invited by MOE to perform for SYF 2025 Celebrations Festival Concert at various venues this year.
 There may be upcoming activities like overseas learning trips or cultural exchange.
-This year, Quest Choir will be embarking on a Quest Global @ Indonesia cultural immersion trip.</p>
+This year, Quest Choir will be embarking on a Quest Global @ Indonesia Cultural Immersion Trip.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Picture609.png">